Substra/substra-backend/UPGRADE.md

 Set `connect-backend` `worker` Replicaset to the number you set in your deployement.

-# Migration steps for Merge Metric and Algo view (#976) from connect-backend 0.11.0 to upper version
+# Migration steps for Merge Metric and Algo view from substra-backend 0.11.0 to upper version

 Be sure to backup Django model databases and MinIO data before doing those steps